AliSajid/privacy_and_freedom/digital_freedom.markdown

 ## Encryption
 We should talk about encryption in a little more detail.

 Not all encryption is created equal and just because something is "encrypted" doesn't mean it can never be read by anyone.
 As a simple example, if I use "rot13" to encrypted my email... that is I take ever letter and change it to the letter 13 letters further through the alphabet (wrapping around if I run out of letters)... while technically encryption, many children could "crack" this and read the original message.

 In practice encryption methods suffer from 2 classes of problem

- 1. All can be "cracked" (read by someone besides the person who you intend to read it) with sufficient computational power.
+ 1. All encryption can be "cracked" (read by someone besides the person who you intend to read it) with sufficient computational power.
 As computers get faster, that computational power gets easier to get a hold of.
 While some encryption may take an amount of computational power functionall impossible to get, most do not, and many older technologies can already be cracked by say...
 China if they care enough to spend a couple billion on cracking it (say, with 2 days time on their biggest computer).
  1. Most encryption technologies don't have any strong theoretical backing.
 It's often the case that mathematical tricks can significantly reduce the computational power needed.
 As new computational tricks are discovered

 Why are we bringing this up?
 Because, it's important to realize that no matter what you do, if your conversation is "logged" (stored somewhere) by someone, even if it's encrypted so they can't read it now, some day they may be able to read it.
 The cost to do so will also constantly drop as computers get faster.